-Clear, non-smelly pond water without a pump and filtration system relies on the correct balance of plants to water.
+Without a pump and filtration system, you will need the correct balance of plants to keep your water clean and clear.
 All ponds green up a little when the water warms up but don’t panic – if the balance is right it will quickly clear again.
-The removal of seedheads will also help reduce weeding and thinning in the future.
+The removal of seedheads will also help reduce weeding and thinning in future.

-Discover four tips for summer pond maintenance, to keep it spick and span, below.
+Discover four tips for summer pond maintenance, below.

 Top up the water

 Top up water as it evaporates in summer, causing the level to drop.
 Ideally use rainwater from a butt around once a week or as needed.
-If you only have tap water available add smaller amounts more often.
-Take a look at our six ways to save water in the garden, so you always have a supply of rainwater to use.
+If you have only tap water available, leave it to rest for 24 hours before adding to the pond, to enable any harmful chemicals such as chlorine, to evaporate.

 Clear decaying vegetation

-Clear decaying vegetation, including that from water lilies, which increases nitrogen levels, turning water green while building up a layer of sediment at the bottom, which can make the pond smell.
+Clear decaying vegetation, including old water lily leaves, which can increase nitrogen levels, turning water green while building up a layer of sediment at the bottom, which can make the pond smell.
 Remove dead or dying foliage frequently.

 Remove pond algae

 Remove pond algae, such as blanket weed, which spreads quickly and can choke a pond.
 Do it by hand or use a bamboo cane, twiddling it around and then taking out the smaller bits with a net.
-Here are our tips on how to deal with duckweed.
+Duckweed can also out-grow its welcome in a pond and should be removed by hand.

 Not got a garden pond?
 Here's how to build your own garden pond.